Bronchology · Stent

 The Stening® Bronchial is manufactured in a wide range of diameters and lengths, allowing the most suitable size to be selected for each clinical case.

-The procedure is performed under general anaesthesia.
-Implantation may be carried out directly through the working channel of the tracheoscope or bronchoscope, or by using a conventional silicone prosthesis introducer.
+The procedure is performed under general anesthesia.
+The implant can be performed directly through the working channel of the tracheoscope or bronchoscope, or by using a conventional introducer for silicone prostheses.
 The airway is accessed with a rigid endoscope.

-The length and diameter of the area to be covered with the stent must be properly established.
-A simple method to determine the length of the affected area is to mark the tracheoscope when its tip reaches the end of the lesion, then mark it again when withdrawn to the beginning of the lesion.
-The diameter of the trachea or bronchus must be estimated by comparison with the known diameter of the endoscope used.
+The length and diameter of the area to be covered by the stent must be properly established.
+A simple method to determine the length of the affected area is to mark the tracheoscope when its tip is at the end of the lesion, and repeat the marking after withdrawing it to the beginning of the lesion.
+The diameter of the trachea or bronchus should be estimated by comparison with the known diameter of the endoscope used.

-1. Lubricate the introducer tip with lidocaine gel, preventing the lubricant from reaching the operator's fingers.
+1. Lubricate the mouthpiece of the introducer with lidocaine gel, avoiding contact between the lubricant and the operator’s fingers.

-2. Fold the Stening® along its axial axis and insert it into the prosthesis introducer through the tip.
+2. Fold the Stening® along its axial axis and insert it into the prosthesis introducer through the mouthpiece.

-4. Pass beyond the affected area with the tracheoscope tube and position its distal end or bevel on healthy mucosa, exceeding the affected zone by 5 to 7 mm.
+4. Advance the tracheoscope tube past the affected area and position its distal end or bevel on healthy mucosa, exceeding the affected zone by approximately 5 to 7 mm.

 5. Place the introducer inside the tracheoscope.

-6. Press the ejector while withdrawing the tracheoscope by the same amount as the ejector plunger advances: the stent-loader plunger is pressed as the endoscope is extracted.
+6. Press the ejector while withdrawing the tracheoscope at the same rate as the ejector plunger advances: the stent loader plunger is pressed as the endoscope is withdrawn.

 The prosthesis is thus released.
-If necessary, it can be repositioned with an alligator forceps; the maneuver is simpler if the stent sits “lower” than the lesion.
+If necessary, it can be repositioned with alligator forceps; the maneuver is simpler if the stent is located “below” the lesion.

-Repeat steps 1, 2 and 3.
-Then stop the tracheoscope containing the introducer and the prosthesis 5 mm before the lesion to be treated, and slowly press the ejector plunger.
-The prosthesis will thus be expelled towards the affected trachea.
+Steps 1, 2 and 3 are repeated.
+Then the tracheoscope containing the introducer and prosthesis is stopped 5 mm before the lesion to be treated, and the ejector plunger is pressed slowly.
+The prosthesis is thus ejected into the affected trachea.

-Some stent-loader models are not inserted inside the tracheoscope but simply attach to its proximal end, from where the stent is pushed.
-In this case, the endoscope will have stopped proximally or distally to the lesion as explained above, in order to push the prosthesis with the plunger supplied with the endoscopic instruments.
-The stent then travels through the entire tracheoscope until it reaches the trachea.
-At this point a sudden reduction in the resistance to the plunger pressure is perceived, indicating that the stent has begun to exit the endoscope.
+Some stent loader models are not inserted into the tracheoscope, but are simply coupled to it at its proximal end, from where the stent is propelled.
+For this, the endoscope will have been stopped proximally or distally to the lesion as explained above, to push the prosthesis with the plunger provided by the endoscopic instrumentation.
+The stent will then travel through the entire interior of the tracheoscope until it reaches the trachea.
+At this point, a sudden reduction in the resistance to the pressure applied on the plunger will be perceived, indicating that the stent has begun to leave the interior of the endoscope.

 The stent may require additional maneuvers to correct or adjust its final position.
-It is preferable to correct a stent that has been placed beyond the desired position than the other way around, since it is highly inconvenient to advance a prosthesis that has been released “before” the affected area.
+It is preferable to correct a stent that has been deployed beyond the desired position rather than the opposite, since advancing a prosthesis that has been released “before” the affected area is highly inconvenient.

-To move a stent proximally, it can be grasped by the edge and pulled gently.
-We strongly recommend, for its precision, a maneuver consisting of grasping the stent by its edge as described, and then advancing the direct-vision optic inside the stent until its distal end is visualized.
-Pull the forceps and you will see the stent ascending through the airway.
-Stop the traction when you consider the position to be optimal.
+To move a stent proximally, it can be grasped by its edge and gently pulled.
+We strongly recommend, for its precision, a maneuver that consists of grasping the stent by its edge as mentioned, and then advancing the direct-vision optics inside the stent until its distal end is visualized.
+Then pull the forceps and you will see how the stent ascends through the airway.
+Stop pulling when you consider the position optimal.

 Extraction technique

 Intubation is performed with a rigid tracheoscope or bronchoscope as appropriate.
-The silicone stent is easy to extract: grasp it by the edge with an alligator-tooth forceps with sufficient firmness.
-Rotate the forceps about 360° so that the stent folds into an omega shape and thus loses its radial resistance to compression.
-Then pull the forceps, extracting the prosthesis together with the tracheoscope.
+Easy to extract, the silicone stent should be grasped firmly by its edge with alligator-tooth forceps.
+The forceps is rotated approximately 360° so that the stent folds, taking on an omega shape and thereby losing its radial resistance to compression.
+The forceps is then pulled to extract the prosthesis along with the tracheoscope.

 Post-implantation care

-Recommendations for follow-up of patients with a bronchial stent.
+Recommendations for the follow-up of patients with a bronchial stent.

-• Keep secretions moist when present, by performing frequent nebulizations with warm isotonic saline solution.
+• Maintain secretion moisture when present, by performing frequent nebulizations with warm isotonic saline solution.

 • Treat dental caries and maintain effective oral hygiene.